📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Academic/University

 PI Contribution This collaboration is continuation of an on-going collaboration since 2010.
-I have put 2010 in the below section as this is when we started to collaborate with Prof. Mackay but our collaboration for this specific project started at the time of writing the grant application.
-We have tested a novel NIK inhibitor developed by the university of Strathclyde in Chronic Lymphocytic Leukaemia (CLL) cells and demonstrated it induced cell death and prevents tumour cell migration.
+I originally put 2010 in the below section as this is when we started to collaborate with Prof. Mackay but our collaboration for this specific project started at the time of writing the grant application and I have adjusted the date to 2021.
+We have tested novel NIK and IKKalpha inhibitors developed by the university of Strathclyde in Chronic Lymphocytic Leukaemia (CLL) cells and demonstrated it induced cell death and prevents tumour cell migration.
 Prof. Mackay can use this data to show the functional impact of this novel drug.

-Collaborator Contribution The NIK inhibitor provided by Prof. Mackay has enabled us to initiate assays looking at inhibition of downstream NFkB signalling in CLL.
-Although early days, a comparison of inhibition of components of the NFkB pathway is a major part of this grant as both the BCR and TLR9 pathways merge to activate NFkB.
-This is just the first of about 6 compounds that Prof. Mackay will provide throughout the project and will enable us to identify the most effective component to target for inhibition of migration of CLL cells.
-We will target both the canonical and non-canonical pathways using these inhibitors and predict that our patient stratification tool will help us predict which patient samples will respond best to which inhibitor.
+Collaborator Contribution The NIK and IKK alpha inhibitors provided by Prof. Mackay have enabled us to initiate assays looking at inhibition of downstream NFkB signalling in CLL.
+A comparison of inhibition of components of the NFkB pathway is a major part of this grant as both the BCR and TLR9 pathways merge to activate NFkB.
+7 compounds that Prof. Mackay provided have now been trialled and are being used to identify the most effective component to target for inhibition of migration of CLL cells.
+We have targeted both the canonical and non-canonical pathways using these inhibitors and predict that our patient stratification tool will help us predict which patient samples will respond best to which inhibitor.

 Description Provision of primary patient CLL samples